Causal discovery in heavy-tailed models: The causal tail coefficient

 \begin{itemize} \item[(A1)] Assume that the density functions $f_j = F'_j$, $j=1,2$, exist and satisfy the \emph{von Mises' condition}

 \item[(A2)] Let $k_n\in \mathbb N$ be an intermediate sequence with

 \end{itemize} Then the estimators $\widehat \Gamma_{12}$ and $\widehat \Gamma_{21}$ are consistent, as $n\to \infty$, i.e.,

 \end{theorem} \begin{remark} The von Mises' condition in (A1) is a very mild assumption that is satisfied by most univariate regularly varying distributions of interest.

-\end{remark} For a proof of Theorem \ref{thm:Gamma_consistency} see Appendix~\ref{proof:Gamma_consistency}.
-It uses several results from tail empirical process theory \citep[e.g.,][]{deh2006a}.
-The main challenge comes from the fact that the variables $X_1$ and $X_2$ are tail dependent, and that the use of the empirical distribution function $\widehat F_2$ in \eqref{eq:gammahat} introduces dependence between the terms corresponding to different $i=1,\dots, n$.
+In our case $\gamma = 1/\alpha$, where $\alpha$ is the common tail index of the noise variables. \end{remark} For a proof of Theorem~\ref{thm:Gamma_consistency} see \ifjournal{the Supplementary Material~\ref{proof:Gamma_consistency}. }\else{Appendix~\ref{proof:Gamma_consistency}. }\fi It uses several results from tail empirical process theory \citep[e.g.,][Sec.\ 2.2]{deh2006a}.
+The main challenge comes from the fact that the variables $X_1$ and $X_2$ are tail dependent, and that the use of the empirical distribution function $\widehat F_2$ in \eqref{eq:gammahat} introduces dependence between the terms corresponding to different observations $i=1,\dots, n$.
 A related problem is studied in~\citet{cai2015}, where they derive asymptotic properties of the empirical estimator of the expected shortfall when another dependent variable is extreme.
 However, in contrast to~\citet{cai2015}, in the proof of Theorem \ref{thm:Gamma_consistency}, we work with a more explicit model and we consider the variables scaled to uniform margins, i.e., $\widehat F_j(X_j)$ instead of $X_j$, $j = 1, 2$.